ReactiveBayes/RxInfer.jl/docs/src/manuals/getting-started.md

 )
 ```

+As you can see we don't need to condition on the data manually, the [`infer`](@ref) function will do it automatically.
 After the inference is complete we can fetch the results from the `.posterior` field with the name of the latent state:

 ```@example coin